-To Recall a Priority Channel
+To Recall Priority Channel 2

-Press F then briefly press the Channel control (or LVL key).
-The radio will immediately switch to the Priority channel and 'PRI' will be displayed for a few seconds.
+Press F then briefly press the PRI 2 key.
+The radio will immediately switch to the Priority 2 channel and 'PRI-2' will be displayed for a few seconds.

-NOTE: If the radio was scanning when the Priority channel was recalled, the scan will be cancelled.
+NOTE: If the radio was scanning when either of the Priority channels were selected, the scan will be cancelled